How we work and what it costs

 We don’t apologise for the amount of time it takes to design and implement the plans we create.
 It can sometimes take up to 30 hours of work in Stages 1-5.
 Don’t worry though, that’s work for us, not you!

-Most of our clients then choose to add on Stage 6 (Annual Plan Check) because they can see the value of an ‘MOT’ or review of their plans each year.
+Most of our clients then choose to add on Stage 6 (Plan maintenance) because they can see the value of an ‘MOT’ or review of their plans each year.

 If you want to find out more detail about Stages 1-6, please click on the boxes below for a full explanation.